Fellowship and Summer Institute on Antisemitism & Jewish Inclusion in Educational Settings

 Antisemitism & Jewish Inclusion in Educational Settings

-The Graduate School of Education and Human Development (GSEHD) at the George Washington University is launching a fellowship program for teacher education faculty at university schools of education, campus administrators, and DEI officers, focused on how to recognize, study, and teach antisemitism and foster Jewish inclusion within university-based schools/colleges/departments of education and other educational settings.
+The Graduate School of Education and Human Development (GSEHD) at the George Washington University is hosting the second annual fellowship program for education faculty, campus administrators, and DEI officers at college and university-based schools of education, focused on how to recognize, study, and teach antisemitism and foster Jewish inclusion within university-based schools/colleges/departments of education and other educational settings.

 This fellowship grows out of a documented and troubling inattention to addressing antisemitism on the American scene via educational efforts.
 Fellows will be prepared and guided in designing and implementing interventions that place Jews and antisemitism squarely within broader discussions of diversity—in curricula, programming, and experiences—and work toward a more inclusive school and campus climate.

-The summer institute will be preceded by two online seminar sessions on May 8 and May 22, 2023, orienting fellows to the initiative and its contents, and followed by two online convenings in Fall 2023 discussing updates to the institute themes and progress on program deliverables.
+The summer institute will be preceded by three online seminar sessions in May, orienting fellows to the initiative and its contents, and followed by two online convenings in Fall 2024 discussing updates to the institute themes and progress on program deliverables.

 This is an all expense paid program and all participants will receive an honorarium of $4,000 upon completion of the fellowship.